amatanat/thesis/README.md

     Example configuration file for the tool can be found [here](https://github.com/amatanat/thesis/blob/master/automation_tools/config.conf.example).
 We have used this tool to extract XML dumps before and after implementing a user action (CSM, CSP, FM, FP, OC) in WhatsApp in an Android device.

-- [Tool](https://github.com/amatanat/thesis/blob/master/automation_tools/automated_tool_device_emulator.sh) that is similar to the above one.
+- [Tool](https://github.com/amatanat/thesis/blob/master/automation_tools/automated_tool_device_emulator.sh) that is similar to the :point_up: .
 However, it calls an [emulator script](https://github.com/amatanat/thesis/blob/master/automation_tools/send_message_emulator.sh) after extracting FS metadata.
 Example configuration file for the tool can be found [here](https://github.com/amatanat/thesis/blob/master/automation_tools/config_2.conf.example).
 We have used this tool to extract XML dumps before and after implementing a user action (RM, RP, PN, PN-text) in WhatsApp in an Android device.
 The [emulator script](https://github.com/amatanat/thesis/blob/master/automation_tools/send_message_emulator.sh) is used to start an emulator, run passed python script and kill an emulator.
 Example configuration file for the emulator script can be found [here](https://github.com/amatanat/thesis/blob/master/automation_tools/emulator.conf.example).

 - Used OpenRecoveryScripts can be found [here](https://github.com/amatanat/thesis/blob/master/automation_tools/openrecoveryscript) and [here](https://github.com/amatanat/thesis/blob/master/automation_tools/openrecoveryscript2).